-WE ASSUME THAT: OUR LEVEL OF UNCERTAINTY RISK IMPACT WHAT WE WILL DO We will continue to see legislative changes over the lifecycle of this long-term plan.
+We assume that: Our level of uncertainty Risk Impact What we will do We will continue to see legislative changes over the lifecycle of this long-term plan.
 Medium Disruption to existing activities/services New or amended legislation frequently involves additional regulation, reporting, resources, and expertise, as well as community input into the development of associated policies or bylaws.
-Changes, some potentially significant, may be required Medium Work with central government through LGNZ and other forums to influence policy and legislative change and to make submissions.
+Changes, some potentially significant, may be required to what we do and how we do it.
+Medium Work with central government through LGNZ and other forums to influence policy and legislative change and to make submissions.
 Continue to collaborate as a region or sector in responding to change, and to streamline plans, policies, and strategies.
 Continue to monitor changes in legislation and, where changes are proposed, provide input regarding the effects and implications.